Andrejkf/solution_advanced_lane_finding/report_template.md

 #### Possible improvements

-* If I w going further on this project I would install a camera on a car and I would test this model again.
+* If I was going further on this project I would install a camera on a car and I would test this model again.
 * To make this solution approach more robust *outliers filtering (in lane lines detection)* should be added.
 For example, a low pass filter.
 * It would be very good to try other aproaches for *low curvature radius* road lane lines values  like *splines* or *higher  order wavelets generation*.